TheNewColossus/Airlines/READ_ME_FIRST.txt

 # Kindly wait for a couple of minutes for the docker cluster to be completely active.

 # Click on "Load Data" on the Druid titlebar to start ingesting streaming data from kafka
 # Since the api data is in json format, choose json in the ingesting options.
+Therefrom you are at liberty to transform
+# data as per your wish.

 # The default username and password for Grafana is admin,
 # but you may chose to create your own username and password.